punchdrunktux/ESEL-DetectionLab/README.md

 ## Overview
-The ESEL lab is essentially a hard-fork from DetectionLab (https://github.com/clong/DetectionLab) with additional VM's and tooling to be used for D3 purposes.
+The ESEL build is essentially a hard-fork from DetectionLab (https://github.com/clong/DetectionLab) with tweaks, additional VM's and tooling to be used for D3 purposes.

+At this time, ESEL only works with virtualbox.
+It's possible to adapt the environment for VMWare, AWS or AZure but hasn't been done due to time limitations.
+This extensibility is possible once all the components are stable.

 NOTE: This lab has not been hardened in any way and runs with default vagrant credentials.
 Please do not connect or bridge it to any networks you care about.

+## D3 ESEL Features & Components:
+* Covenant C2 Server deployed and preconfigured
+* Caldera Adversary Simulation Server deployed and preconfigured
+* Windows 10 deployed with Caldera and Covenant agents preconfigured and Running

-## Primary Lab Features:
+## Detection Lab Features & Components:
 * Microsoft Advanced Threat Analytics (https://www.microsoft.com/en-us/cloud-platform/advanced-threat-analytics) is installed on the WEF machine, with the lightweight ATA gateway installed on the DC
 * Splunk forwarders are pre-installed and all indexes are pre-created.
 Technology add-ons for Windows are also preconfigured.
 * A custom Windows auditing configuration is set via GPO to include command line process auditing and additional OS-level logging